A Survey on Out-of-Distribution Detection in NLP: OOD Detection and Related Areas

 \textbf{Definition 2} (OOD detection). \textit{We are given an ID training set $\mathcal{D}_\text{train}=\{(\mathbf{x}_i,y_i)\}^L_{i=1} \sim P_\text{train}(X,Y)$, where $\mathbf{x}_i \in \mathcal{X}_\text{train}$ is a training instance, and $y_i \in \mathcal{Y}_{train}=\{1,2,...,K\}$ is the associated class label.
 Facing the emergence of unknown classes, we are given a test set $\mathcal{D}_\text{test}=\{(\mathbf{x}_i,y_i)\}^N_{i=1} \sim P_\text{test}(X,Y)$, where $\mathbf{x}_i \in \mathcal{X}_\text{test}$, and $y_i \in \mathcal{Y}_\text{test}=\{1,...,K, K+1\}$.
 Note that class $K + 1$ is a group of novel categories representative of OOD samples, which may contain more than one class.
 The overall goal of OOD detection is to learn a predictive function $f$ from $\mathcal{D}_\text{train}$ to achieve a minimum expected risk on $\mathcal{D}_\text{test}$: $\min_f \mathbb{E}_{(\mathbf{x},y)\sim \mathcal{D}_\text{test}}\mathbb{I}(y \ne f(\mathbf{x}))$, i.e., not only classify known classes but also detect the unknown categories}.

 We briefly describe the related research areas:

-\textbf{Domain generalization} (DG) ~\cite{wang2022generalizing}, or out-of-distribution generalization, aims to learn a model from one or several source domains and expect these learned models generalize well on unseen testing domains (i.e., target domains).
+\textbf{Domain generalization} (DG) ~\citep{wang2022generalizing,zhou2022domain}, or out-of-distribution generalization, aims to learn a model from one or several source domains and expect these learned models to generalize well on unseen testing domains (i.e., target domains).
 DG mainly focuses on the non-semantic drift, i.e., the training and testing tasks share the same label space $\mathcal{Y}$ while they have different distributions over the input space $\mathcal{X}$.
 Different from DG, OOD detection handles a different label space during testing.

-\textbf{Domain adaptation} (DA) ~\cite{blitzer2006domain} follows most settings of DG except that DA has access to some unlabeled data from the target domain in the training process ~\cite{ramponi2020neural}.
+\textbf{Domain adaptation} (DA) ~\citep{blitzer2006domain} follows most settings of DG except that DA has access to some unlabeled data from the target domain in the training process ~\citep{ramponi2020neural}.
 Similar to DG, DA also assumes the label space remains unchanged.

-\textbf{Zero-shot learning} ~\cite{wang2019survey} aims to use learned models to classify samples from unseen classes.
-However, OOD detection in general aims to classify samples from seen classes while flagging the unseen class in testing.
+\textbf{Zero-shot learning} ~\citep{wang2019survey} aims to use learned models to classify samples from unseen classes.
+The main focus of zero-shot learning is to obtain the correct labels for these unseen classes.
+However, OOD detection in general only needs to detect samples from unseen classes without further classifying them.
+Some OOD detection models can also classify samples from seen classes since these samples are annotated in the training set.

-\textbf{Meta-learning} ~\cite{vilalta2002perspective} aims to learn from the model training process so that models can quickly adapt to new data.
+\textbf{Meta-learning} ~\citep{vilalta2002perspective} aims to learn from the model training process so that models can quickly adapt to new data.
 Different from meta-learning, achieving strong few-shot performance is not the major focus of OOD detection.
-Nevertheless, the idea of meta-learning can serve as a strategy for OOD detection~\cite{xu2019open,li2021kfolden} by simulating the behaviors of predicting unseen classes in the training stage.
+Nevertheless, the idea of meta-learning can serve as a strategy for OOD detection~\citep{xu2019open,li2021kfolden} by simulating the behaviors of predicting unseen classes in the training stage.

-\textbf{Positive-unlabeled Learning} ~\cite{zhang2008learning}, or PU learning, aims to train a classifier with only positive and unlabeled examples while being able to distinguish both positive and negative samples in testing.
+\textbf{Positive-unlabeled Learning} ~\citep{zhang2008learning}, or PU learning, aims to train a classifier with only positive and unlabeled examples while being able to distinguish both positive and negative samples in testing.
 However, OOD detection considers multiple classes in training.
-PU learning approaches can be applied to tackle the OOD detection problem when only one labeled class exists ~\cite{li2003learning}.
+PU learning approaches can be applied to tackle the OOD detection problem when only one labeled class exists ~\citep{li2003learning}.

+\textbf{Transfer Learning} \citep{ruder-etal-2019-transfer} aims to leverage data from additional domains or tasks to train a model with better generalization properties.
+Most transfer learning approaches target at producing robust representations that are agnostic of their downstream tasks.
+OOD detection can be regarded as a downstream task for transfer learning.